On-line Spot Volatility-Estimation and Decomposition with Nonlinear Market Microstructure Noise Models: Introduction

 The state equation (\ref{rounding:stateequation}) and the observation equation (\ref{rounding:obsequation}) form a nonlinear state-space model (see also (\ref{modelass1}) and (\ref{distributional_state-equation})).
-The spot volatility curve is considered as a parameter of this state-space model.
-The estimation is done through a particle filter and a new sequential EM-type algorithm.
-Very roughly speaking our volatility estimator can be viewed as a localized realized volatility estimator based upon the particles of the particle filter.
+The (transaction time) spot volatility curve is considered as a parameter of this state-space model.
+The estimation is done through a particle filter and a sequential EM-type algorithm.
+Very roughly speaking the volatility estimator can be viewed as a localized realized volatility estimator based upon the particles of the particle filter.
 In detail the situation is however more complicated because we need a back and forth between particle filter and volatility estimator to obtain a decent on-line estimator.

 The article is organized as follows.
 Section~\ref{ch:msn:msnmodel} describes the nonlinear market microstructure noise model.
 In Section~\ref{ch:msn:ssmEMalg}, a particle filter and a sequential EM-type algorithm are proposed for on-line estimation of spot volatility in transaction time.
-Furthermore, the relation between clock time volatility and volatility in transaction time are sketched and two estimates of spot volatility in clock time are given.
-A description of the implementation of our algorithm is given in Section~\ref{ch:msn:impl}.
+In Section~\ref{ch:msn:clock} the decomposition of clock time volatility is given and the estimation of spot volatility in clock time is discussed - both in a diffusion model with random time change and in a standard diffusion model.
+Modifications (e.g. for data with diurnal patterns), adaptation issues, and the implementation of the algorithm are discussed in Section~\ref{ch:msn:impl}.
 Finally, simulation results and an application to real data are presented in Section~\ref{ch:msn:sim} followed by some conclusions in Section~\ref{ch:msn:concl}.

-In some parts of the paper we could replace the notation $y_{t_j}$, $x_{t_j}$ by the simpler notation $y_{j}$, $x_{j}$ etc. Since we need the former notation in Section~\ref{ch:msn:clock} and at a few other places we decided to stick with this notation throughout.
+In some parts of the paper we could replace the notation $y_{t_j}$, $x_{t_j}$ by the simpler notation $y_{j}$, $x_{j}$ etc. Since the time points $t_j$ are treated in Section~\ref{ch:msn:clock} as the realization of a point process we have decided to stick with this notation throughout.